sclaggett/eye-candy/eye-native/README.md

 ## Native development

+On Windows, build this project first and then run one of the projects that uses it in development mode.

-You can shorten your iteration time when developing this library in the context of e.g. eye-candy as follows:
+On Mac, you can shorten your iteration time when developing this library in the context of one of the projects that uses it as follows:

 1. Make your changes in eye-native and run `yarn build` to confirm they compile.
 2. Force eye-candy to pick up the changes by running the following commands: